 Print and share this flier to tell your friends and colleagues about us!

 5 ways to help

 Donate personally or as a company.
 See donation methods and how funding is managed and used HERE.

 Get our newsletter to stay engaged and get exclusive stories and tips.

 Learn all our intergenerational engagement techniques and get full access to our Conversation Starter Kit and Group Starter Kit, by bringing our Story Cure Program to your city.
 Donate, fundraise or ask your workplace to become a sponsor – we need your financial help to make this happen!

 5. Listen… and keep listening!

 Turn inspiration into action by reaching out to an older adult today!
-Start with our Story Card as a quickstart listening tool, then try out our Story Tracker to build discipline and track your progress.
+Dive in here and now.